KillingSpark/restic-cronned/README.md

 Jobs save their last successful run time in a file in $HOME/.local/share/restic-cronned/<Jobname>.
 If this file exists when the Job gets started it calculates his initial trigger time accordingly so the jobs run somewhat regularly if the system/the queue is restarted

+## Restarts/Suspends/Crashes ##
+Whenever a job schedules a trigger a file is written: "$HOME/.local/shar/restic-cronned/JOBNAME" this contains a timestamp when the job should be triggered.
+When a job is started it looks for this file.
+* If it does not exist the job gets triggered right away (new jobs for example!).
+* If it does exist but is not readable/decodable the job will wait its regular time for the next trigger (which will be written into this file)
+* If it does exist and the timestamp is still in the future it will wait the time left until this timestamp.
+* If it does exist and the timestamo is in the past the job will be triggered right away.
+Until now the job will then wait its regular timer.
+That can shift your cycle.
+Plans to fix this exist.

 ## Passwords ##
 For convenience (and to be sure the keys can be read correctly from the keyring) the rckeyutil can be used to set/get/delete the repo keys.
 Usage: